alvarowolfx/ai-candy-dispenser/README.md

 This project uses a button to interact with the user, obtains images via a camera peripheral and a modified electric candy dispenser being controlled by a GPIO with a transistor.

-When the user takes a picture, it processes the image data using Google’s Cloud Vision API, which returns annotations and metadata of the image.
+When the user start the game, the device takes pictures in sequence and processes each one using Tensorflow and MobileNet neural network, which classifies each image.
 This info is used by the device to see if it matches what it requested.
 When we have a match, the motor of the candy machine is activated to give the user the prize.